ephbaum/EphWordsBlog/src/content/blog/2024/02/2024-02-05-history-fascinates-appalls-and-resonates.md

 Local historians and stories passed down from pioneers continue to add to the rich tapestry of Bremerton's history, recently the Kitsap History Museum held an [uncorked](https://kitsapmuseum.org/category/events/history-uncorked/) event that featured local historian Ruth Reese talked about the history of beautiful Manette, WA, site of the original Port Orchard at Enetai Beach.

 We recently visited the [High Steel Bridge](https://en.wikipedia.org/wiki/High_Steel_Bridge) near Shelton, WA, and in so doing I learned a bit about its history and the [Simpson Lumber Co.](https://en.wikipedia.org/wiki/Simpson_Investment_Company) out of McCleary, WA, itself the site of an unsolved mystery, at least until recently, her body eventually found, a person finally arrested in her case.
-Driving through that town and seeing the rememberances of her on the playground equipment, it moves you.
+Driving through that town and seeing the remembrances of her at the local playground, it moves you.

-There are modern tales of folks doing incredbile good throughout the region.
+There are modern tales of folks doing incredible good throughout the region.
 There are people that are working tirelessly day after day to help the local housing insecure population.
 There are people that offer low cost services to people who could not otherwise afford them.
 There are people who are trying to make things better.
-They outnumber the folks mentioned above that are causin strife, even if their stories may not drive as much engagement, they are important stories indeed.
+They outnumber the folks mentioned above that are causing strife, even if their stories may not drive as much engagement, they are important stories indeed.

 Anyway, what's my point in all this?